Board of Directors

 Professional Summary: Before her appointment in 2018, she served as the Chief Operating Officer and Acting CEO at DIHFS and has been with the organization since 2007.
 She has over 35 years of experience working in the medical field.
 Her current position requires advocacy for health policy initiatives, proficiency in operation oversight, compliance with state, federal, and local laws and regulations, maintaining a sustainable health clinic, and fiscal planning and management.

-Crystal LoudHawk-Hedgepeth, Member
+Crystal LoudHawk-Hedgepeth, Treasurer

 Member since December 2022